 She was not struck by any thing remarkably clever in Miss Smith's conversation, but she found her altogether very engaging-not inconveniently shy, not unwilling to talk-and yet so far from pushing, shewing so proper and becoming a deference, seeming so pleasantly grateful for being admitted to Hartfield, and so artlessly impressed by the appearance of every thing in so superior a style to what she had been used to, that she must have good sense, and deserve encouragement.
 Encouragement should be given.
 Those soft blue eyes, and all those natural graces, should not be wasted on the inferior society of Highbury and its connexions.
 The acquaintance she had already formed were unworthy of her.
 The friends from whom she had just parted, though very good sort of people, must be doing her harm.
-They were a family of the name of Martin, whom Emma well knew by character, as renting a large farm of Mr. Knightley, and residing in the parish of Donwell-very creditably, she believed-she knew Mr. Knightley thought highly of them-but they must be coarse and unpolished, and very unfit to be the intimates of a girl who wanted only a little more knowledge and elegance to be quite perfect.
-She would notice her; she would improve her; she would form her opinions and her manners.
+They were a family of the name of Martin, whom Emma well knew by character, as renting a large farm of Mr. Knightley, and residing in the parish of Donwellvery creditably, she believed-she knew Mr. Knightley thought highly of them-but they must be coarse and unpolished, and very unfit to be the intimates of a girl who wanted only a little more knowledge and elegance to be quite perfect.
+She would notice her; she would improve her; she would detach her from her bad acquaintance, and introduce her into good society; she would form her opinions and her manners.
 It would be an interesting, and certainly a very kind undertaking; highly becoming her own situation in life, her leisure, and powers.